 Unremarked until very recently* , there is a hidden story to be told about the rise in White incarceration in the United States to supplement the story about the mass incarceration of Black people I and many others have been writing about for years.
 The White story has been going on outside the large metropolitan areas.
 Nationally, the Black rate of imprisonment leveled off after the late 1990s and then declined after the mid-2000s, while the White rate continued to climb.
 Underneath this national pattern is the fact that there were different trends in different kinds of places.
 Because the racial disparity in incarceration is so high, the single largest factor explaining the total incarceration rate in the US is the proportion of the population who are Black.
 But if you dig into the race-specific incarceration rates, you get a much different picture about incarceration.
-This post uses information from my longer paper Prison Sentence Trends by Area Type: 1985-2001 supplemented by information about 2000-2013 I have recently calculated and not yet written up into a full paper.
+This post uses information from my longer paper Prison Sentence Trends by Area Type: 1985-2001 supplemented by information about 2000-2013.
+UPDATE: The newer analysis is now available in a working paper posted on SocArXiv.

 I got into studying this question after a reviewer of a draft of my still-unpublished** work on mass incarceration asked: what happened to White people?
 I didn’t know, so I had to do a lot of work and analysis to find out.
 I discovered a trend no one else had noticed, that White incarceration in overwhelmingly-White rural areas had been rising steeply throughout the 1990s.
 White incarceration was also rising in overwhelmingly-White smaller urban areas that lacked substantial Black populations.
 Although Black imprisonment rates were also rising in these places, very few Black people live in them, and the national Black rates were dominated by the downward trends in a few large metropolitan areas.
 However, a substantial fraction of White people do live in these White-dominated places outside the major metropolitan areas, and these places were the source of the upward White incarceration trend in this period in the 1990s.